Home Health Chondrosis: symptoms, causes, treatment

 • calf cramps and dull pain in the legs;

-• loss of sensitivity in the toes;
+• loss of sensation in the toes;

 • weakness of the muscular system in the lower extremities;

-• violation of the genitourinary system;
+• disruption of the genitourinary system;

-• limitation of mobility, especially in the morning;
+• limited mobility, especially in the morning;

 • drug therapy;